 The Emergence of Super Teams

 The idea of teams is not a new one.
 Teams can increase innovation through collaboration and communication.
 They can increase both morale and productivity.
-During the pandemic, teams played a critical role in helping businesses adapt quickly.
+During the times of disruptions, teams played a critical role in helping businesses adapt quickly.

 AI is commonly considered a tool that can take over manual processes and labor for people but can be used for more.
 The concept of super teams is the idea that teams can integrate AI to augment performance.
 Organizations are starting to look at different ways AI can be used to enhance a team’s abilities.